 Virtual Evenings - Classes with a Virtual (V) evening are online - but students must be available that evening for tests or other special assignments.

 The Department of Public Administration has adopted some Best Practices in Online Teaching.

-NOTE: Class material on Blackboard is not guaranteed to be available after the quarter.
+NOTE: Class material on Blackboard is not guaranteed to be available after the term.
 Download whatever information and assignments you want saved.

 For an introduction to Blackboard consult the tutorials here.

 For assistance with Blackboard issues 24/7 - contact our IT Helpdesk

 NOTE FOR CSU EMPLOYEES: The CSUSB online program is a stateside program and thus eligible for regular tuition waiver.
 The $405 online fee is not covered by the waiver.